 - April 20 – Governor’s Submission of Tracts to U.S. Department of Treasury

-- Mid May (estimated) – Federal Approval of Designations
+- June 14th – Federal Approval of Designations